Work management November 20, 2024 17 MIN READ

 Capacity planning strategies

-Let’s explore three common capacity planning strategies—lag, lead, and match—to help you determine which aligns best with your project needs and risk tolerance.
+Let’s explore three common capacity planning strategies—lag, lead, and match—to help you determine which best suits your project needs and risk tolerance.

 1. Lag strategy (wait and see)